pimoroni/yukon/examples/modules/README.md

 ### Single Power
 [bench_power/single_power.py](bench_power/single_power.py)

-Control the variable output of a Bench Power Module connected to Slot1.
+Control the variable output of a Bench Power Module connected to Slot1, and print out the voltage that is measured.

 ### Multiple Powers